Dr. Sun Yat-Sen Classical Chinese Garden

-The Dr. Sun Yat-Sen Classical Chinese Garden (中山公園 (Zhongshan Park)) is the first Chinese or "scholars" garden built outside of China, and is located in Chinatown in Vancouver, British Columbia, Canada.
+The Dr. Sun Yat-Sen Classical Chinese Garden (中山公園 (Zhongshan Park)) is a Chinese garden in Vancouver, British Columbia, Canada.
+Located in the city's Chinatown, it was the first Chinese garden built outside of Asia.
 It is located at 578 Carrall Street and consists of a freely accessible public park and a garden with an admission fee.
 The mandate of the garden is to "maintain and enhance the bridge of understanding between Chinese and western cultures, promote Chinese culture generally and be an integral part of the local community."